 Average Metric: 11 / 25 (44.0): 100%|██████████| 25/25 [00:22<00:00, 1.09it/s]

 There are several other types of optimizers, and all of them follow the same flow.
-This allows you to easily plug each one in and out to test which works best.
-You can learn more about different DSPy optimizers here.
+This allows you to plug each in and out to test the best quickly.
+You can learn more about DSPy optimizers here.

 Conclusion